In this article, you can familiarize yourself with an example of the CopeCart and ActiveCampaign integration via Zapier.

 Create and name a new generic IPN integration:

-Now you need to tell CopeCart to send notifications to the Webhook Endpoint that you have created at Zapier.
-To do that, simply copy the Webhook URL from Zapier to the Notification URL field at CopeCart, enter a key, and press Save changes:
+Now you need to tell CopeCart to send notifications to the Webhook Endpoint you created at Zapier.
+To do that, copy the Webhook URL from Zapier to the Notification URL field at CopeCart, enter a key, and press Save changes:

 Go to the Product edit page and enable an IPN integration with Zapier: